github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 In this section, you're not going to kick off the CI test yet, but you'll walk through how to update the status of the check run from `queued` to `pending` and then from `pending` to `completed` to see the overall flow of a check run.
 In "[Part 2: Creating the Octo RuboCop CI test](#part-2-creating-the-octo-rubocop-ci-test)," you'll add the code that actually performs the CI test.

 Let's create the `initiate_check_run` method and update the status of the check run.
-Add the following code to the helpers section:

 Under `helpers do`, where it says `# ADD INITIATE_CHECK_RUN HELPER METHOD HERE #`, add the following code: